GlaireDaggers/Dreambox_SDL3/README.md

 # Dreambox SDL3
 An SDL3 port of the Dreambox fantasy console runtime

-# What works, what doesn't?
-Just about everything works.
-Currently the only feature missing is depth queries - these were built on Occlusion Queries in the old FNA codebase, but the SDL3 GPU API does not support occlusion queries.
-For now attempting to start a query will do nothing, and attempting to retrieve query results will return 0.

 # Changes
 This port saves user data into a new folder compared to the old FNA version.